stephanos/rewire/README.md

 end
 ```

-You can rewire the dependency with a `mox`-based mock like this:
+You can rewire the dependency with a mock, using `mox` for example:

 ```elixir
 defmodule MyTest do